MichiganSolarCarTeam/.github/profile/README.md

 Want to create software or store data?
 Head over to the [styles and standards](https://github.com/MichiganSolarCarTeam/style-and-standards) repository to get started. :sun_with_face:

-By the way, if you're from another solar car team (Delft, Twente, Tokai, Sonnenwagen, Innoptus, Illinois, MIT, Stanford, etc.), [it's recommended that you click here](https://www.youtube.com/watch?v=xvFZjo5PgG0). :wink:
+By the way, if you're from another solar car team (Delft, Twente, Tokai, Sonnenwagen, Innoptus, TopDutch, Illinois, MIT, Stanford, etc.), [it's recommended that you click here](https://www.youtube.com/watch?v=xvFZjo5PgG0). :wink:

 Happy solar raycing! :trophy: